gimbal-ai/gimbal/README.md

 1. **Create a Fleet:**

-  Go to the [app.gimletlabs.ai](hosted control plane) and create a fleet for your device.
+  Go to the [hosted control plane](app.gimletlabs.ai) and create a fleet for your device.

 1. **Create a Deploy Key:**